-The student leaders in Student Activities plan our Student Activities Welcome Back Kick-Off for EvCC students, staff and faculty during fall quarter.
+The student leaders in Student Activities plan our Student Activities Welcome Back Kick-Off for EvCC students, staff and faculty during fall quarter as well as three Campus Awareness Days during Halloween, Valentine's Day and a Spring Fling Ice Cream Social in May, showcasing entertainment and the EvCC Clubs.

-Students also plan the commencement ceremony, which includes a student speaker, a keynote speaker, awarding of degrees and certificates, and a post-function reception.
+Student Activities also plans the commencement ceremony, which includes a student speaker, a keynote speaker, awarding of degrees and certificates, and a post-function reception.